rawnet/jquery-switch/Readme.md

 - Works on both desktop and mobile browsers (see browser support below)
 - Drag or click/tap controls as well as API `.on()`, `.off()`, and `.toggle()`

+## Dependencies

+The only dependency is jQuery, which is supported from v1.4.4.

 ## Browser support

 ### Mobile